ofiwg/ofi-guide/OFIGuide.md

 OFI exports asynchronous interfaces.
 Completion services are used to report the results of submitted operations.
 Completions may be reported using the cleverly named completions queues, which provide details about the operation that completed.
 Or, completions may be reported using lower-impact counters that simply return the number of operations that have completed.

 Completion services are designed with high-performance, low-latency in mind.
 The calls map directly into the providers, and data structures are defined to minimize memory writes and cache impact.
+Completion services do not have corresponding socket APIs.

 ## Data transfer services

 Applications have needs of different data transfer semantics.
-Thed data transfer services in OFI are designed around different communication paradigms.
+The data transfer services in OFI are designed around different communication paradigms.
 Although shown outside the data transfer services, triggered operations are strongly related to the data transfer operations.

 There are four basic data transfer interface sets.
 Message queues expose the ability to send and receive data with message boundaries being maintained.
-Message queues act as FIFOs, with sent messages matched with receive buffers in the order that messages are received
+Message queues act as FIFOs, with sent messages matched with receive buffers in the order that messages are received.
+The message queue APIs are derived from the socket data transfer APIs, such as send(). sendto(), sendmsg(), recv(), recvmsg(), etc.

 Tag matching is similar to message queues in that it maintains message boundaries.
 Tag matching differs from message queues in that received messages are directed into buffers based on small steering tags that are carried in the sent message.
 This allows a receiver to post buffers labeled 1, 2, 3, and so forth, with sends labeled respectively.
 The benefit is that send 1 will match with receive buffer 1, independent of how send operations may be transmitted or re-ordered by the network.

 RMA stands for remote memory access.
 RMA transfers allow an application to write data directly into a specific memory location in a target process, or to read memory from a specific address at the target process and return the data into a local buffer.
 RMA is essentially equivalent to RDMA; the exception being that RDMA defines a specific implementation of RMA.

-Atomic operations are similar to RMA transfers, in that they allow direct access to the memory on the target process.
-Atomic operations allow for manipulation of the memory, such as incrementing the value found in memory.
+Atomic operations are often viewed as a type of extended RMA transfer.
+They allow direct access to the memory on the target process.
+The benefit of atomic operations is that they allow for manipulation of the memory, such as incrementing the value found at the target buffer.
+So, where RMA can write the value X to a remote memory buffer, atomics can change the value of the remote memory buffer, say Y, to Y + 1.
 Because RMA and atomic operations provide direct access to a process’s memory buffers, additional security synchronization is needed.

 ## Memory registration

+Memory registration is the security mechanism used to grant a remote peer access to local memory buffers.
+Registered memory regions associate memory buffers with permissions granted for access by fabric resources.
+A memory buffer must be registered before it can be used as the target of an RMA or atomic data transfer.
+Memory registration supports a simple protection mechanism.
+After a memory buffer has been registered, that registration request (buffer's address, buffer length, and access permission) is given a registration key.
+Peers that issue RMA or atomic operations against that memory buffer must provide this key as part of their operation.
+This helps protects against unintentional accesses to the region.
+(Memory registration can help guard against malicious access, but it is often too weak by itself to ensure system isolation.
+Other, fabric specific, mechanisms protect against malicious access.
+Those mechanisms are outside of the scope of the libfabric API.)

+Memory registration often plays a secondary role with high-performance networks.
+In order for a NIC to read or write application memory directly, it must access the physical memory pages that back the application's address space.
+Modern operating systems employ page files that swap out virtual pages from one process with the virtual pages from another.
+As a result, a physical memory page may map to different virtual addresses depending on when it is accessed.
+Furthermore, when a virtual page is swapped in, it may be mapped to a new physical page.
+If a NIC attempts to read or write application memory without being linked into the virtual address manager, it could access the wrong data, possibly corrupting an application's memory.
+Memory registration can be used to avoid this situation from occurring.
+For example, registered pages can be marked such that the operating system _pins_ them, avoiding any possibility of the virutal page being paged out or remapped.

 # Object Model